 Tracking and requesting refunds for FBA fee errors are just one of many of the pitfalls of selling on Amazon, such as lack of branding and control over your customer base.

-Common FBA fee reimbursements
+Common issues for FBA reimbursements

 There are several types of FBA fee issues that could lead to a reimbursement: